protojour/migrado/README.md

 ArangoDB may be schemaless, but in a larger project it still makes sense to keep a schema spec up to date, both for an overview of collections and their data structures, and as a basis for validation.

-migrado uses a schema model based on JSON Schema, in YAML, and can use this to generate an initial migration for the collections available in your database.
+Migrado uses a schema model based on JSON Schema, in YAML, and can use this to generate an initial migration for the collections available in your database.

 Example schema: